resouer/fog/README.md

 * Requests allow power users to get the most out of the features of each individual cloud.
 * Mocks make testing and integrating a breeze.

+#NOTE

+As a backup repo of ZJU-SEL/fog, this repo will be *abandoned* when the PR from ZJU-SEL is accepted by fog/fog.

 [![Build Status](https://secure.travis-ci.org/fog/fog.png?branch=master)](http://travis-ci.org/fog/fog)
 [![Dependency Status](https://gemnasium.com/fog/fog.png)](https://gemnasium.com/fog/fog)
 [![Code Climate](https://codeclimate.com/github/fog/fog.png)](https://codeclimate.com/github/fog/fog)